thoth-station/search/src/features/advise/advise.md

 _mergedGraph_ - output of `useMergedGraph`

 Metrics produced are: dependency counts, licenses, and changes between graph.
-To add more metrics, create a new metric hook inside useMetrics.js similar to how useDependencyMetric() is implemented.
+To add more metrics, create a new metric hook inside useMetrics.ts similar to how useDependencyMetric() is implemented.

 Example